Somtuzy/Somtuzy/README.md

 <p>I'm a problem solving shape shifter who has taken the form of a Software Engineer building with JavaScript, TypeScript & other technologies.</p>

 <p>I am open to learning more everyday, and collaborations.
-You can connect with me on <a href = "https://www.linkedin.com/in/somtochukwu-onyeka-uzuakpunwa">LinkedIn</a>, via <a href = "mailto:somtuzy@tehcville.com">mail</a>.
+You can connect with me on <a href = "https://www.linkedin.com/in/somtochukwu-onyeka-uzuakpunwa">LinkedIn</a> or via <a href = "mailto:somtuzy@tehcville.com">mail</a>.
 </p>

 <p>